m0zart89/openstack-orphaned-resource/README.md

 $ python openstack_orphaned_resource.py <--object-->

-where object is one or more of "networks', 'routers', 'subnets', 'floatingips', 'ports', 'servers', 'secgroup' or 'all'"
+where object is one or more of "networks', 'routers', 'subnets', 'floatingips', 'ports', 'servers', 'volumes', 'images' or 'all'"